a7744hsc/a7744hsc.github.io/_posts/2018-03-15- How I learn spark from scratch.md

 ## Which programming language should I use?

 Spark is written in Scala and most users wrting spark program with `Scala`.
 But spark also support other languages like `Python`, `Java` and `R`.
 I was trying to learn PySpark since I have some experience on Python, but I choosed Scala at last.
-The main reason are listed below:
+The main reasons are listed below:

-1. Since Scala is navive supported language, new scala features are always added to scala first.
+1. Since Scala is native supported language, new spark features are always added to scala API first.

 2. Many ideas in spark are borrowed from scala, the RDD is similiar with the scala collections.
 Learning scala, along with the functional thinking, is very helpful for learning Spark.